-Completely Different Title: Bus Man, in Japan, albeit it was reverted recently to the original English name, after too much controversy since it's original release in Japan, since that name is a wordplay from the movie Densha Otoko (Train Man)
+Completely Different Title: Bus Man in Japan, though it was reverted recently to the original English name, after too much controversy since it's original release in Japan, since that name is a wordplay from the movie Densha Otoko (Train Man)

 Dawson Casting: Most of the main cast of high school students were in their 20's or 30s, with the exception of Tina Majorino and Hailie Duff who were both about 18.
 Averted with the extras, played by actual high school students.